 Free access to children under 7.
 There are comfortable high chairs available for children at the restaurant and coffee shop.
 Difficult access for pushchairs.
 Baby carriers are recommended.

 Pets are not allowed, except for guide dogs.

-We recommend photographing the geiser area, the natural furnace, the statue of El Diablo and the Ruta de los Volcanes.
+We recommend photographing the geyser area, the natural oven, the statue of El Diablo and the Ruta de los Volcanes.

-Due to difficulties when connecting to the internet in this area, card payments are not accepted at the Box Office.
-Beware when opening the car door at the parking area as it is on a slope and other vehicles could be affected.
+Be careful when opening the car door in the parking area, as it is on a slope and other vehicles could be affected.

 A premium experience to help you feel the volcanic strength and energy of the Timanfaya National Park.
 Small groups can exceptionally access areas that are usually closed off to visitors going on tours around Ruta de los Volcanes.